 provides a shared source of information with partners and is used to help develop the Local Development Framework and Sustainable Community Strategy.

 sets out the Council's approach to the collection of equality monitoring information in order to better understand and respond to the needs of its customers.
 The Council collectsthis information where relevant to help inform its policies and practices and, above all, deliver good customer care.
 The Council's corporate approach to equality and diversity is coordinated by the Equality and Diversity Steering Group, composed of officer representatives from all service units and from the trade union Unison.

 The Council is an important local employer and values the contributions of its workforce.
 Information is collected and monitored by Personnel to ensure fairness at all stages of recruitment and employment.
 Information is also collected from regular staff surveys to help the Council understand and address any staff issues or concerns related to equality.
-The Annual Personnel Report
+The Annual Personnel Equality Report

-The Council has adopted three initial equality objectives from the priorities identified within its Single Equality Scheme.
-These objectives are in effect from 1 April 2012 to 31 March 2014, the remaining period of the Scheme.
+The Council had corporate equality objectives for 2015-16.
+These objectives were identifed from local statistical data, feedback from partner organsiations, customers and staff.
 Progress toward acheiving these objectives is regularly monitored by the Equality & Diversity Steering Group and reported to the Council Management Team.
 Background information and progress notes against a set of milestones for each objective are set out in the Corporate Equality Objectives 2015-16 Report.
 Both existing objectives will be retained for 2016-17 and a new one has been proposed.

 The Gosport Diversity Profile